APHC Urges UN To Send Team To Examine Ruthless Killings, Arbitrary Arrests In IIOJK - UrduPoint

 APHC Urges UN To Send Team To Examine Ruthless Killings, Arbitrary Arrests In IIOJK

-APHC urged that the United Nations Secretary General to send a team to see for itself ruthless killings, arbitrary arrests and torturing of common masses by the Indian occupation forces in the occupied territory.
-Kashmir Media Service reported on Tuesday.

-APHC General Secretary, Molvi Bashir Ahmad Irfani, in a statement issued in Srinagar said that Indian fascist regime is treating the people of Kashmir worse than animals.
+According to Kashmir Media Service, APHC General Secretary, Molvi Bashir Ahmad Irfani, in a statement said that Indian fascist regime is treating the people of Kashmir worse than animals.

 He pointed out that inhuman treatment meted out to the common masses at the hands of occupational forces has even caused alienation in the rank and files of India's political stooges in the territory.